Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Related Work

 \section{Related Work}

-We discuss aspects of previous research efforts on computational humor relevant to our work: datasets and approaches.
+We discuss two aspects of previous research efforts on computational humor relevant to our work: datasets and approaches.

-\xhdr{Humor detection datasets} Dataset creation approaches usually extract texts considered as humorous online, e.g., on Twitter \cite{potash-etal-2017-semeval,zhang_twitter} or Reddit \cite{weller-seppi-2019-humor}, and, in parallel, collect serious texts from other sources to induce balanced datasets.
-For instance, \newcite{mihalcea2005making} collected 16K one-liners punchlines and matched them with 16K news headlines.
+\xhdr{Humor detection datasets} Dataset creation approaches usually extract texts considered humorous online, e.g., on Twitter \cite{potash-etal-2017-semeval,zhang_twitter} or Reddit \cite{weller-seppi-2019-humor}, and, in parallel, collect serious texts from other sources to induce balanced datasets.
+For instance, \newcite{mihalcea2005making} collected 16K one-liner punchlines and matched them with 16K news headlines.
 Similarly, \newcite{yang-etal-2015-humor} matched 2.4K puns with 2.4K headlines.
-Finally, the Stierlitz dataset \cite{blinov-etal-2019-large} consists of 60K jokes in russian paired with news headlines.

-Some works have also directly collected pairs of funny and serious sentences. \newcite{west2019reverse} collected 23K pairs via Unfun.me, an online game where players propose small edits to turn satirical news headlines into serious-looking ones.
-The Humicroedit dataset \cite{hossain-etal-2019-president} consists of 15K pairs obtained with the reverse approach: humans edit serious headlines into funny ones.
-These works have used their datasets to study human perception and creation of humor.
-Here, we use the data collected by \newcite{west2019reverse} to study automatic methods.
+Finally, the ``Stierlitz'' dataset \cite{blinov-etal-2019-large} consists of 60K Russian jokes paired with news headlines.
+Others have directly collected pairs of funny and serious sentences. \newcite{west2019reverse} collected pairs via Unfun.me, an online game where players propose small edits to turn satirical news headlines into serious-looking ones.
+The Humicroedit \cite{hossain-etal-2019-president} and FunLines \cite{hossain2020stimulating} datasets were obtained via the reverse approach, where humans edited serious headlines into funny ones.
+The researchers have used their datasets to study humor perception and creation.
+Here, we use an updated version of the data collected by \newcite{west2019reverse} to study automatic humor detection methods.